dokkev/obsidian-valut/PLATO/Optimo User Guide.md

 3. On GUI, click `start hardware`.
 This will take about a minute.
 4. Once the hardware starts running.
 Click `enable`.
 This will release the mechanical brakes on joints.

-## Examples
+## Optimo Examples
 There are other ways to launch the robot with ROS 2 features.
 Refer to: https://roboligent.bitbucket.io/examples/index.html

-`usb/ACM1` - Arduino

 ## Communication

 ### EtherCAT
 Run `ethercat0 master` to see EtherCAT status

+Optimo computer has two Ethernet ports
-EtherCAT 1 is master0 on PC.
+`EtherCAT1` is `master0` on PC.
-master 1 is EtherCAT 2 on PC.
+master1 is EtherCAT2 on PC.
 `ethercat0` to see EtherCAT status

 ### CAN
+`usb/ACM0` - CAN transceiver

 ## Calibration
-`usb/ACM0` - CAN transceiver

 ## How to luanch